Nathan Carlin, PhD

 - Co-director, Clinical Humanities Certificate Program

-Nathan Carlin, an ordained minister in the Presbyterian Church (USA), is Associate Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
-Dr. Carlin holds the Samuel Karff Chair, and he was elected as the Chair of the Faculty Senate of McGovern Medical School for academic year 2018-2019.
+Nathan Carlin, an ordained minister in the Presbyterian Church (USA), is Professor in the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth).
+Dr. Carlin holds the Samuel Karff Chair.
+He was also elected as the Chair of the Faculty Senate of McGovern Medical School for 2018-2019.

-Dr. Carlin has published over 100 chapters, articles, book reviews, and commentaries.
-Additionally, he is the author or co-author of 6 books and the coeditor of 1 book.
+Dr. Carlin has published over 100 articles, chapters, book reviews, and commentaries.
+Additionally, he has published 7 books, one of which is a co-edited volume.
 These include: Living in Limbo: Life in the Midst of Uncertainty; 100 Years of Happiness: Insights and Findings from the Experts; Religious Mourning: Reversals and Restorations in Psychological Portraits of Religious Leaders; Medical Humanities: An Introduction; The Gift of Sublimation: A Psychoanalytic Study of Multiple Masculinities; Pastoral Aesthetics: A Theological Perspective on Principlist Bioethics; and Teaching Health Humanities.

 - Bachelor of Arts